They say content is king, and it’s true. If you don’t have a content marketing strategy, then you’re falling behind.

 Capture them before they even begin reading

 Since the headline could mean the difference between visitors reading your content or leaving, you may be tempted to use a clickbait headline to attract readers.
-Avoid this at all costs since all the people you manage to draw will leave when they realize the title doesn’t reflect the content truthfully.
+Avoid this at all costs since all the people you manage to draw will go when they realize the title doesn’t reflect the content truthfully.

 However, don’t give everything up with your title.
 Leave a little mystery to encourage readers to read your post to discover what it’s all about.